-With a philosophy that food is “living history,” I’ve traveled to 66 countries and more than 300 culinary destinations around the world.
-Over the past 5 years, I’ve explored the cutting edge of culinary tourism, looking for food adventures wherever I go.
-I’ve appeared on television, radio and in print as a culinary travel expert and recently filmed a 20-episode web series in New Zealand, Australia, Cambodia, Singapore and Japan.
+With a philosophy that food is “living history,” I’ve traveled to 70 countries and more than 300 culinary destinations around the world.
+Over the past 8 years, I’ve explored the cutting edge of culinary tourism, looking for food adventures wherever I go.
+I’ve appeared on television, radio and in print as a culinary travel expert and recently filmed a 20-episode web series in New Zealand, Australia, Cambodia, Singapore, and Japan.

-When I’m not on the road, I split my time between New York City and southern Tuscany.
+When I’m not on the road, I split my time between Portland, Oregon and southern Tuscany.

 Q: How did Foodie International get started?